llm-bible/llm-bible.github.io/_publications/lee2024do.markdown

 bibkey: lee2024do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.14703"}
-tags: ['Agentic', 'Training Techniques', 'Reinforcement Learning', 'Prompting', 'Applications']
+tags: ['Agentic', 'Applications', 'Reinforcement Learning', 'Training Techniques', 'Prompting']
 ---
 Recent advancements in Large Language Models (LLMs) have led to their adaptation in various domains as conversational agents.
 We wonder: can